• Skip to primary navigation

 Instructions

-• Roll the dough into balls, flatten them and then use your thumb to poke a hole through each.
-Stretch them out and shape into a bagel.
-Cover and let rest.
+• Roll the dough into balls.
+Flatten them and then use your thumb to create a hole in the center.
+Place them onto a lined baking sheet.

 Notes